kagisearch/kagi-docs/kagi/src/search-api/api-version.md

 ## Breaking Change Policy

-Clients are intended to use and conusme the API as-documented.
+Clients are intended to use and consume the API as-documented.
 Use of endpoints or fields that are not documented are subject to change without notice.

 This means the following things are NOT considered breaking changes:

-- Removal of an undocumented enpoint
+- Removal of an undocumented endpoint
 - Renaming, removal, or type changes of an undocumented field
-- Changes occuring in undocumented API version numbers
+- Changes occurring in undocumented API version numbers

-Any detail that *is* documented is guarenteed to be stable for the rest of that API version's lifetime.
+Any detail that *is* documented is guaranteed to be stable for the rest of that API version's lifetime.
 Any exceptions to this will be given with advanced notice.